Workspace CLI (ws) — Contributor Guide

 Local Permission Overrides for Bulk Operations

-Side-effect commands (push, pr, issue, commit) prompt for approval by default.
+Side-effect commands (push, cr, issue, commit) prompt for approval by default.

 For bulk operations (filing multiple issues, pushing several components),